prettydiff/webserver/readme.md

 ### Schema and Syntax
 Here is the expected configuration schema as a TypeScript interface.
 * Property names ending with a question mark, **?**, are optional properties and may be ignored.
 All other property names are required.
 * The `[key:string]` bit of code represents the name of your server in the code.
-Any string will work.
+Directories in the file system will be created matching this name, so the value limited to what the local file system supports.
 * The `string[]` bit of code represents a list of variable length whose values are only string types.

 ```typescript